Holonomic quantum computation: a scalable adiabatic architecture: Summary of main results

 The spherically symmetric functions $\mathcal C_1,\mathcal C_2: \mathbb C \rightarrow \mathbb R$ are defined and discussed in detail in Sec.~\ref{sec:methods-phase-sols} (see Eqs.~\eqref{eq:C1} and~\eqref{eq:C2} below for explicit formulas) and plotted in Fig.~\ref{fig:general_loop_integrands-b}.
 For $\bm{\omega} = (0,1)^{\text{T}}$ the loop $f(t)$ can be chosen such that the two-qubit gate $U_{(2)}$ is equivalent to the entangling controlled-$Z$ gate on two qubits up to single-qubit rotations.
 Furthermore, we can implement any single-qubit gate by suitably choosing $f(t)$ and $\bm{\omega}$.
 This means that we have identified a universal set of holonomic gates each implementable with $O(1)$ loops in the parameter space.

 \paragraph{Error analysis.} In Sec.~\ref{sec:methods-errors}, we will argue that a holonomic implementation like ours possesses an intrinsic resistance to coherent errors in the Hamiltonian parameters.
 We show this by rigorously analyzing the impact of errors on the specific one- and two-qudit gates that we propose.
 Beside this, we also highlight how this resistance arises from general geometric considerations, which we expect to hold also for other holonomic protocols.
 In this sense, our work clarifies the main aspects of the widely held belief that holonomic gates are more robust to errors and makes an intriguing connection to the geometric structures that are expected lie at the base of fault tolerant models of computation~\cite{gottesman2017fibre}.
-In a way, our holonomic protocol implements, in an approximate fashion, some of the key features that enable fault tolerant computation.

 More in detail, the coherent errors that we consider are due to the fact that the Hamiltonian couplings $\bla(t)$ implemented along the adiabatic loop are not exactly the correct ones, but rather some distorted version.
 In other words, we generate the adiabatic evolution associated not to the desired loop $\bla(t)$ but a deformed loop $\tilde \bla(t) $.
 We have seen that our protocol produces gates that are essentially phase gates, with phases determined by the expressions $\alpha_1$, $\alpha_2$ above.
 An error in the loop will generate an error in the value of these phases, which will in turn lead to faulty gates.